 Mobile Access and Cloud Connectivity

 Many modern POS systems are cloud-based, which means you can manage your business from anywhere.
+A cloud-based POS system offers flexibility and accessibility, allowing you to manage your business from anywhere with an internet connection.
+Both Lightspeed and Epos Now provide cloud-based POS systems that enable remote access and management.
 Need to check sales numbers from your phone after closing up?
 Done.
 Want to reorder inventory while you’re at a trade show?
 Easy.

 Mobile access is especially helpful for bike shops that offer off-site services or attend community cycling events.
 You can take payments, check inventory, or create service tickets on the spot using a tablet or smartphone.